bienaimable/solar/README.md

     sudo /etc/init.d/docker restart
 ```

-- Set up ssh keys
+- Set up ssh keys.
 If any of the build node or the swarm manager node isn't the same machine as the deployer node, you will need to set up a private key for Moon to be able to ssh into the remote machines.
 The path to the private key needs to be provided to Moon in the MOON\_PRIVATE\_KEY environment variable.
 If you run Moon in a container as decribed below, you can use a Docker secret to pass the file to the container.
 Private keys will need to be uploaded to the remote hosts.